 A big break-through for me came through the serendipitous offices of a delayed train at Bath.
 Because while waiting the three hours, I met a Slovakian architect.
 And in the course of the afternoon’s conversation, when I learned her nationality, I told her of the difficulties I was having.
 She kindly provided me with pictures of traditional houses in what would have been Bohemia, and described them in loving detail.
 I shall always be immensely grateful for her help.

 I should also add that I study the historical ornithology of the places, the crops and, of course, the landscape.
 I visit as many of the places as I can and write therefore of what I have seen and known and touched.
-All of which, I sincerely hope, adds up to a sense of place and the reader being there.
+All of which, I sincerely hope, adds up to a sense of place and gives the reader being there–in the room, in the forests, among the ruins.